mozilla/MozDef/docs/source/tests.rst

 Tests
 =====

 Our test suite builds and runs entirely in `docker`, so a Docker daemon is required to be running locally.
+The test suite requires a local Elasticsearch and RabbitMQ service to run, but will be started automatically as containers as part of the tests make targets.

 Run tests
 ---------